-For latest eruption information:
+For the latest eruption information:

 What is happening at Kīlauea Volcano?

-How are these eruptions affecting visitors?
+How are these eruption affecting visitors?

-- Ash particles: from the summit ash explosions and emissions.
+- Ash particles from the summit ash explosions and emissions.

-- Smoke: from vegetation being burned by lava flows.
+- Smoke from vegetation being burned by lava flows.

 - Volcanic glass: generally local to the area around the fissures.